attack-of-perl/personal/332/Lab4/ReadMe.txt

   5 3 0 0 7 0 0   0   0
   ------------------------

-  As you can see, our approach standardizes the white-space separation to one space between each character, and a new line between each row.
+  As you can see, my approach standardizes the white-space separation to one space between each character, and a new line between each row.

 Documenting Copy Control Design Decisions:
-  We chose not to use a copy constructor, move constructor, copy-assignment operator, move-assignment operator, or destructor in any of our classes since they were not needed for the functionality we desired, and the destructor was implicit in the shared_ptr.
+  I chose not to use a copy constructor, move constructor, copy-assignment operator, move-assignment operator, or destructor in any of our classes since they were not needed for the functionality we desired, and the destructor was implicit in the shared_ptr.

 cases:

-We tested several cases with all 3 games, including:
+I tested several cases with all 3 games, including:
 	+poorly formatted inputs
   +quitting the game at random times
   +saving a game, then quitting and loading
   +loading a saved game, then saving again and loading again +playing a game all the way through

-With Sudoku in particular, we also tested:
+With Sudoku in particular, I also tested:
 	+Winning the game in various ways, using...
   +our own creadted sudoku0 files with easy solutions +poorly formatted sudoku0 files

-Everything worked well in all of our test cases.
+Everything worked well in all of the test cases.